 My interest in figure skating faded away with time – I still followed everything that was shown on TV but the passion was no longer there.
 In retrospective, I was not even sure back then why he was away, neither did I seek the reasons.
 And looking back in the past now, neither did figure skating fans – all that was known was that he got injured along the way, had surgery, was going to be away for a while, and that was it.
 It seems to have been the same with Russian fans – few of them knew or cared about the reasons behind his hiatus.
 None of it was important – there are multiple skaters who could replace a sidelined one every minute, fans never run out of new favorites to follow; hence, Klimkin had quickly faded into oblivion.

-By his own words, Ilia Klimkin did not volunteer to be in figure skating – influenced by the trends at that time and inspired by the huge popularity of the sport in the Soviet Union, his grandmother first took him to the rink when he was four, hoping that the sport will improve his health.
-Soon coaches noticed his talent, and he has claimed to have been among the very few skaters chosen to continue in a tryout class of 800 candidates.
-He had several coaches by the time he turned 11, among which Olympic silver medalist in ice dance Irina Moiseeva, Evgenia Zelikova and Eduard Pliner.
+By his own words, Ilia Klimkin did not volunteer to be in figure skating – influenced by the trends at that time and inspired by the huge popularity of the sport in the Soviet Union, his grandmother first took him to the rink when he was four, hoping that the sport will improve his health (J.B.
+Mittan, 2003).
+Soon coaches noticed his talent, and he has claimed to have been among the very few skaters chosen to continue in a tryout class of 800 candidates (February 2004 interview).
+He had several coaches by the time he turned 11, among which Irina Moiseeva (2x World Champion in ice dance, 1976 Olympic silver medalist), Evgenia Zelikova and Eduard Pliner.

 Despite his potential, the little boy did not have the desire to pursue figure skating, dreaming of playing soccer instead.
-It was only the insistence and strong pressure on the side of his father that kept him in the sport during the early years.
+It was only the insistence and strong pressure from his father that kept him in the sport during the early years (Feb 2004 interview; F. Temichev, 2004).

 Igor Rusakov, having started himself as a figure skater with very limited success, later found his calling in life in coaching and choreography.
-With a tremendous passion for ballet and theatre, he cited ballet dancer Vaslav Nijinsky, choreographer Maurice Bejart, and canadian skater Gary Beacom as being some of his greatest artistic influences.
+With a tremendous passion for ballet and theatre, he cited ballet dancer Vaslav Nijinsky, choreographer Maurice Bejart, and Canadian skater Gary Beacom among his greatest artistic influences.
 Just like them, he gradually built a name for himself during the years as being one of the most innovative creators in his chosen field.
-The great attention to choreographic detail, unusual music choices and the individuality of style displayed in each program distinguished his skaters at competitions, with Klimkin turning into his most notable student and prime muse.
+The attention to choreographic detail, unusual music choices and the individuality of style displayed in each program distinguished his skaters at competitions, with Klimkin turning into his most notable student and prime muse.

-At first building a trusting relationship was not easy – the coach was neither impressed with Ilia’s skating, nor by his wild attitude problems, and vowed to rebuild his technique and artistic style from scratch.
-Several months had to pass until he and the child found understanding between each other.
-What followed were years of hard work dedicated not only to building a solid jump technique but also a very unique artistic sensibility, which in turn led to hundreds more hours spent in dance classes and stretching.
-Rusakov was described as priding himself on his ability to ‘’turn a piece of wood into something you can proudly show internationally“ with the big competitions being the final goal in sight.
+At first, building a trusting relationship was not easy – the coach was neither impressed with Ilia’s skating, nor by his wild attitude problems, and vowed to rebuild his technique and artistic style from scratch.
+Several months had to pass until he and the child found an understanding between each other.
+What followed were years of hard work dedicated not only to building a solid jump technique but also a very unique artistic sensibility, which in turn led to hundreds of hours spent in dance classes and stretching.
+Rusakov was described as priding himself on his ability to ‘’turn a piece of wood into something you can proudly show internationally“, with the big competitions being the final goal in sight (Ilia Klimkin, 2008; Olga Ermolina, 2017).

-Klimkin would describe Rusakov as being very strict during practices but also an incredibly dedicated coach who truly understood and cared for his students.
-He would spend the entirety of his waking time at the Young Pioneers Stadium skating rink in Moscow, always teaching and seeking further inspiration for new programs, or even doing manual tasks like sharpening blades or driving the zamboni.
+Klimkin would describe Rusakov as being very strict during practices but also an incredibly dedicated coach who truly understood and cared for his students (O. Ermolina, 2017).
+He would spend the entirety of his waking time at the Young Pioneers Stadium skating rink in Moscow, always teaching and seeking further inspiration for new programs, or even doing manual tasks like sharpening blades or driving the Zamboni (O. Tomkacheva, 2003).
 Rusakov has further been said to have been very involved in the life of his students as a parent figure, and going far and beyond the call of duty to support them in achieving their dreams by providing all moral and financial support he could.

 Junior career (1997-1999)